 We discovered that 19.92% of those that consume pirate editorial content do so as they are unable to find it on the official site.
 Many acknowledged that wider availability and better advertising would help to encourage them to pay for this content from the official source.
 Perhaps this is the reason why the research study commissioned by the Intellectual Property and carried out by Kantar Media (mentioned earlier in this article) found that more people were paying for the download and streaming of films than they were for e-books.

-Consumers confirmed that they understand the risks associated when accessing pirate content online.
+Consumers confirmed that they understand the risks associated with editorial piracy online.
 30.28% believe that the main risk is the possibility of getting a virus, 19.92% were concerned about the number of adverts which would appear.
 12.57% we’re worried that the content may differ from the original whilst 8.37% were uncomfortable with having to share personal details such as email addresses, phone numbers and on occasions even their bank details.
 Despite this, most respondents continue to consume content in this way.